 - make checkout as fast as possible to avoid shoppers second-guessing their decision.

-Another great way to improve conversions is to indicate all payment methods you offer on the Cart page.
-This way the users will always know what to expect and whether your store has their preferred method of payment.
+Another great way to improve conversions is to indicate all payment methods you offer on the сart page.
+This way, the users will always know what to expect and whether your store has their preferred payment method.
 The more you offer, the more they trust you.

 Intentionally or unintentionally hiding your contact information leads to fewer sales:

-- customers trust stores with a physical address more than the one without it,
+- customers trust stores with a physical address more than those without it;

-- customers can see stores with an address on Google Maps through Google My Business.
+- customers can see such stores on Google Maps through Google My Business.

 All this is beneficial even for an online-only seller where you never expect visitors to come to your location.

-UX is hard but it’s not rocket science.
-You can actually validate any design choice with a few simple questions you can ask yourself.
+Magento UX design is hard, but it's not rocket science.
+You can validate any design choice with a simple analysis of your user behavior.
+Most of the time, you don't even need thorough months-long interviews or A/B testing to find out what users hate: